publicocean0/bon/README.md

  * 23 date (Date object)
  * 24 regexp (RegExp object)
  * 25 bitset (BitSet is a object for handling a set of bits)
+ * 26 property (Property is a object for handling a single couple name - value.
+It can be used in a iterator for a stream of properties)

 The numbers are serialized in big endian order.
 The properties names are encoded in a 6bit binary(accepted characters are [ a-z, A-Z,0-9, _ ,$] , maximum length is 255 ).